-For those who are looking to start an income-generating website, one of the first dilemmas you’re faced with is picking the right niche/topic for your site.
+For those who are looking to start an income-generating website, one of the first dilemmas you’re faced with is how to pick niche website ideas.

-Choosing the right niche is a common concern we hear, and no doubt there are many different opinions about what makes for a “good niche” to be in.
-Having several high traffic websites in my personal portfolio, including one that’s really starting to take off in 2015, I’m simply going to share the approach that has worked for me and hope that it helps bring clarity for those who are still in the ‘niche selection’ phase.
-If you’re having a ton of trouble coming up with niches, check out our guide on finding profitable website ideas.
+Choosing the right niche is a common concern we hear, and no doubt there are many different opinions about what makes for “good niche ideas”.
+Having several high traffic websites in my personal portfolio, including one that’s really starting to take off in 2015, I’m simply going to share the approach that has worked for me when coming up with good niche website ideas.
+Hopefully it helps bring clarity for those who are still in the ‘niche selection’ phase.
+If you’re having a ton of trouble coming up with niche site ideas, check out our guide on finding profitable website ideas.

 One of the common questions is whether you should look for something that you’re knowledgeable and/or passionate about, or a topic that seems to have the best path to earning income.